Up to five more regions could face drought this year, Environment Agency says

 If England gets 80% of its long-term average rainfall and warm temperatures over the coming weeks, the total number of areas given “drought” status could reach eight by September, the watchdog forecasts.

-In this scenario, the West Midlands, East Midlands, Thames, parts of the Solent and South Downs, parts of East Anglia and Lincolnshire and Northamptonshire could also be in drought by the end of the summer.
+In this scenario, the West Midlands, East Midlands, Thames Wessex, parts of the Solent and South Downs, parts of East Anglia and Lincolnshire and Northamptonshire could also be in drought by the end of the summer.

+To prepare for and tackle the impacts, the Environment Agency said it has been working closely with water companies, which are following their drought plans to ensure supply, as well as the National Farmers’ Union and local authorities.

-In a briefing to reporters on Monday, Richard Thompson, water resources deputy director of the Environment Agency, said: “We certainly expect more regions to enter drought status.
+In a briefing to reporters on Monday, Richard Thompson, water resources deputy director of the watchdog, said: “We certainly expect more regions to enter drought status.

 “We’ll be announcing that at the National Drought group tomorrow.
 That could extend further, depending under a reasonable worst case scenario.